luketchang/Puppeteer/README.md

 bash demo_rigging.sh
 ```

-The final rig files will be saved in `results/final_rigging`.
-To evaluate the [skeleton](https://github.com/Seed3D/Puppeteer/tree/main/skeleton) and [skinning](https://github.com/Seed3D/Puppeteer/tree/main/skinning) components separately, refer to their respective folders.
-After that, you can export the rigged mesh to FBX file:
+The final rig files will be saved in `results/final_rigging`. **To evaluate the [skeleton](https://github.com/Seed3D/Puppeteer/tree/main/skeleton) and [skinning](https://github.com/Seed3D/Puppeteer/tree/main/skinning) components separately, refer to the README in each folder.** After that, you can export the rigged mesh to FBX file:

 ```
 python export.py --mesh examples/deer.obj --rig results/final_rigging/deer.txt --output deer.fbx